ArduPilot/ardupilot_wiki/dev/source/docs/soaring-sitl-with-xplane.rst

    Unfortunately, the X-Plane 10 demo doesn’t provide airfoils for most of the above models, and refuses to load these models without them.
 Fortunately, someone has created and published the airfoils too!

    The airfoils are in `NACA_64_xxx_Airfoils_from_TR824.zip in the ArduPilot repo <https://github.com/ArduPilot/ardupilot/tree/master/Tools/Frame_params/XPlane>`_.
-Originally, this archive comes from `here <http://forums.x-plane.org/index.php?/files/file/6953-several-naca-64-series-airfoils/>`_, and `this X-Plane forum thread <http://forums.x-plane.org/index.php?/files/category/3-airfoils/>`_ is a good place to look for more airfoils.
+Originally, this archive comes from `a post on X-Plane forum <http://forums.x-plane.org/index.php?/files/file/6953-several-naca-64-series-airfoils/>`_, and `this X-Plane forum thread <http://forums.x-plane.org/index.php?/files/category/3-airfoils/>`_ is a good place to look for more airfoils.

    To install them, extract the .afl files from the downloaded archive into *%XPlane-install-dir%\\Airfoils*.
 This will enable you to fly, at the very least, Vee-gull 005 and Houston Hawk.